 You may not have a blog, but I’m sure there is something in your life where you can relate.
 We want a particular result but hem and haw about how hard it will be, it’s more of a pain than it’s worth, it won’t be easy.

 It’s not supposed to be easy!
 And here’s the crazier part, you don’t want it to be easy!

 The best kind of success comes from perseverance.

 How I Choose to Look at Success

-Last year my word was Joy.
-I spent the year looking for ways to “be joy” in my life.
-I learned so much about myself and the things I want to accomplish.
-Last years journey led to this years word — SUCCESS.
+At one point SUCCESS was my word for the year.
+I spent 12 months looking for ways to define success in my life.
+I learned so much about myself and the things I wanted to accomplish.
+That year’s journey led to the next year’s word — PROGRESS.

-I chose this word to focus on, not because I was looking for fame and fortune, but because I needed to learn how to redefine success to find greater joy.
+When I chose to focus on success it wasn’t because I was looking for fame and fortune, but because I needed to learn how to redefine success to find greater joy.

 I’ve decided success is staying focused and not chasing after shiny objects.